-- Bucket Time (Attention Autism): supporting children who struggle to focus or have limited attention skills for children in EYFS and KS1. - Language Groups EYFS and KS1: To support any child who is identified as having slow progress with their early speech and language. - Social Skills Group KS1 Time To Talk: explicit teaching of social skills, targeted especially at those children with ASD - Social Skills Group KS2 Talkabout: explicit teaching of social skills, targeted especially at those children with ASD - SEND PE Social Skills Group: a social skills group through PE, learning skills such as: cooperation, teamwork, following instructions, 'losing' and resilence
+- Bucket Time (Attention Autism): supporting children who struggle to focus or have limited attention skills for children in EYFS and KS1. - Language Groups EYFS and KS1: To support any child who is identified as having slow progress with their early speech and language. - Colourful Semantics an intervention to support basic sentence formation both verbally and written. - Social Skills Group KS1 Time To Talk: explicit teaching of social skills, targeted especially at those children with ASD - Social Skills Group KS2 Talkabout: explicit teaching of social skills, targeted especially at those children with ASD - SEND PE Social Skills Group: a social skills group through PE, learning skills such as: cooperation, teamwork, following instructions, 'losing' and resilience